Guide to Buying a Second Home

 What is the capital gains tax on second homes?

 Capital Gains Tax (CGT) is the tax you need to pay on any profit you make from selling a property that is not your main residence.
-This means that if you ever decide to sell your second home in the future, you will most likely need to pay capital gains tax.

 You may also be liable to capital gains tax if you gift or transfer your second home to someone else or exchange it for another asset.

-However, the allowance is per tax year and cannot be carried over, so if you don’t use your allowance in a tax year, you will lose it.
+However, the allowance is per tax year and cannot be carried over, so if you don’t use your allowance in a particular tax year, you will lose it.

 How to calculate capital gains tax liability